 Developing an effective SEO strategy for a website is essential in order to ensure visibility on search engine result pages.
 One of the most successful strategies that can be implemented is entity SEO, which involves using schema markup to help search engines better understand content and rank it accordingly.
-This article will discuss how to implement schema markup for entity SEO, providing readers with step-by-step instructions as well as additional information about why this type of optimization should be carried out.
+This article will discuss how to implement schema markup for entity SEO, providing readers with step-by-step instructions as well as additional information about why this type of optimisation should be carried out.

 Schema markup provides webmasters with an opportunity to provide structured data about their page or post directly to search engines.
 By including such information, the content has a higher chance of being discovered by potential visitors and indexed correctly.
 Additionally, if relevant parts of the page have been marked up properly, it could also lead to more ‘rich results’ appearing in SERPs – thus improving click through rates overall.

-In order to take advantage of these benefits, one must understand what schema markup is and know how to use it effectively when optimizing a webpage or blog post.
+In order to take advantage of these benefits, one must understand what schema markup is and know how to use it effectively when optimising a webpage or blog post.
 The following sections explain exactly how this task can be accomplished within relatively short amount of time without any prior coding knowledge required.

 What Is Schema Markup?

 Schema markup is a type of microdata that is used to provide additional information about HTML elements on web pages.
 It was developed by the search engines and can be implemented in various types of content including text, audio, video, images, and more.
 Schema markup enables search engine crawlers to understand the structure of webpages better while also providing useful information for users such as ratings or reviews.
-The schema markup language has been endorsed by all major search engine providers—Google, Bing, Yahoo!, Yandex—as well as other organizations such as the World Wide Web Consortium (W3C).
+The schema markup language has been endorsed by all major search engine providers—Google, Bing, Yahoo!, Yandex—as well as other organisations such as the World Wide Web Consortium (W3C).

-One primary purpose of using schema markup is to optimize SEO performance by enhancing how the website appears in organic searches.
+One primary purpose of using schema markup is to optimise SEO performance by enhancing how the website appears in organic searches.
 Through adding specific tags in HTML code, it helps search engine robots to crawl websites faster and identify keywords related to user queries.
 Furthermore, certain parts of webpages may become indexed on SERPs if they contain relevant semantic data from structured markups like schemas.
 This helps improve SERP rankings because Google algorithms consider these tags when generating results for particular queries.

 Additionally, schema markup provides essential pieces of information about an entity’s identity which allows them to stand out among competitors and enhance their visibility online.
 By creating rich snippets with short descriptions or star-ratings associated with products or services being offered on the page, businesses are able to increase click-through rates from SERPs significantly.
 Moreover, some features like breadcrumb navigation allow users to track where they have come from within a website quickly without having to go back multiple times through pages they had visited before arriving at their current location.